Schertz Photography School & Studio

 • Night Sky Orientation - what you will see

-• What are Star trails?
+• What are Star Trails?

 • How star trails are made - Single exposure vs Stacking